Central Museum of Textiles, Łódź

 The Central Museum of Textiles in Łódź.

 The Central Museum of Textiles and Władysław Reymont Park.

-The Central Museum of Textiles in Łódź, view from Piotrkowska street.
+The Central Museum of Textiles in Łódź, aerial view (June, 2022).

 The Central Museum of Textiles is a museum of textiles located in the Ludwik Geyer's White Factory in Łódź, Poland.

 It is the first textile museum in the world and it has the biggest textile collection in Europe.

 History

 First attempts to create an organized collection of textiles in the area date back to 1952, when Krystyna Kondratiuk led to establishing a Weaving Department in the Museum of Art in Łódź.
 Owing to the success of this enterprise, the department was transformed into a branch of the Museum of Art.

 As an independent organizational unit, the museum has functioned since 1960, when the Museum of the History of Textiles was established.
 It was renamed to the Central Museum of Textiles in 1975.

 The White Factory—the seat of the museum—is a complex of classicist buildings erected by the family of Ludwik Geyer in the years 1835 – 1886.
 It is considered one of the most beautiful and unique monuments of industrial architecture in Poland.
 It owes its exceptionalness to the four-wing mill, the building of the Old Boiler House in the middle of a big courtyard, a high chimney, two dust towers and two water-towers.
 The process of renovating and adjusting the White Factory to the museum's objectives began in 1955, when authorities took a decision to designate it as the future location of the museum.

 In 2008, the Central Museum of Textiles was extended by establishing an Open-air Museum of the Łódź Wooden Architecture.